Nissan Note

 First generation (K10, 1982−1992)

-Prototype «Micra» was shown at the 1981 Tokyo Motor Show as the NX-018.
-In October 1982, the first generation, coded K10, was introduced in Japan to compete with the Daihatsu Charade, Honda City, Suzuki Cultus, and Toyota Starlet already in production.
-The body was only as a 3 or 5-door hatchback with a length of 3760 mm, a width of 1560 mm, a height of 1395 mm and a curb weight of 660-710 kg.
-Designed according to the sketches of the Italian automotive designer Giorgetto Giugiaro using his own designs «Nissan».
-The car had low fuel consumption due to its light weight and low drag coefficient of 0.39.
+The prototype of the "Micra" was shown at the Tokyo Motor Show in 1981 under the name NX-018.
+In October 1982, the first generation with the code K10 was presented in Japan to compete with the already produced cars Daihatsu Charade, Honda City, Suzuki Cultus and Toyota Starlet.
+The body was only as a 3- or 5-door hatchback with a length of 3760 mm, a width of 1560 mm, a height of 1395 mm and a curb weight of 660-710 kg.
+Developed according to sketches of the Italian car designer Giorgetto Giugiaro using Nissan's own developments.
+The car had low fuel consumption due to its low weight and a low drag coefficient of 0.39.

-During its existence «Micra» gained a good reputation for reliability and economy.
-In 1995, it was ranked first in the small car class in the German Automobile Association's four- to six-year-old reliability study (ADAC).
+During its existence, the Micra has acquired a good reputation for reliability and economy.
+In 1995, it took first place in the small car class in the reliability study of cars aged four to six years, conducted by the German Automobile Association (ADAC).

 Second generation (K11, 1992−2002)

-After the success of the K10, the second generation was released with the code K11, with a completely redesigned design that took on more rounded shapes, following the trends of its time.
+Following the success of the K10, a second generation was released under the code K11 with a completely redesigned design, which acquired more rounded shapes, following the trends of its time.
 The first cars appeared in January 1992 in Japan, and at the end of this year in Europe.
-The body was introduced as a three- and five-door hatchback, a two-door convertible and a four-door sedan (March Cubic).
-The length of the car was 3701-3746 mm, width 1580-1595 mm, height 1430-1440 mm, wheelbase 2360 mm and curb weight 780-840 kg.
-The model included automotive technologies such as airbags, ABS, power windows, central locking and air conditioning.
-The European model range consisted of equipment «1.0L», «1.0LX», «1.3LX», «SLX» And «Super S».
-The assembly was carried out in Japan, the UK and Taiwan.
+The body was presented as a three- and five-door hatchback, a two-door convertible and a four-door sedan (March Cubic).
+The length of the car was 3701-3746 mm, width 1580-1595 mm, height 1430-1440 mm, wheelbase 2360 mm and unladen weight 780-840 kg.
+The model included such automotive technologies as airbags, ABS, electric windows, central locking and air conditioning.
+The European model range consisted of equipment "1.0L", "1.0LX", "1.3LX", "SLX" and "Super S".
+Assembly was carried out in Japan, Great Britain and Taiwan.

 Third generation (K12, 2002−2010)

-After a successful second generation, the third generation Micra was introduced at the Paris Motor Show in September 2002, coded K12 and with a completely new exterior design.
-At the end of 2002 went on sale.
-The car uses the platform «Nissan B», which was developed jointly with the company «Renault», an alliance with which was concluded in 1999.
+After the successful second generation, the third generation Micra was presented at the Paris Motor Show in September 2002 with the code K12 and a completely new exterior design.
+It went on sale at the end of 2002.
+The car uses the "Nissan B" platform, which was developed jointly with the company "Renault", an alliance with which was concluded in 1999.
 The body was presented in the form of a three- and five-door hatchback (length 3715 mm, width 1660 mm, height 1540 mm, weight 1040-1105 kg), as well as a two-door convertible (length 3808 mm, width 1668 mm, height 1441 mm).
-The wheelbase has been increased to 2430 mm.
+The wheelbase was increased to 2430 mm.
 Production was located in the UK and Japan.

 In 2004, the model was updated, which was presented at the Paris Motor Show in 2004.
 At the end of 2007, the car was updated again.